Wolf–Hirschhorn syndrome: Diagnosis

 Initial diagnosis is based on a distinct craniofacial phenotype after birth.
 Diagnosis of WHS is confirmed by the detection of a deletion in the WHSCR.

 Chromosomal microarray and Cytogenetic analysis.D4S96 or D4Z1 chromosome band 4p16.3–specific probe (Wolf-Hirschhorn region, Vysis, Inc) is available for FISH study.

+Treatment

+The symptoms can vary from person to person, so the patient should receive different types of evaluations including a neurological, cardiac, and renal evaluation.
+Eye and hearing exams are essential, as well as a feeding and developmental evaluation.
+Clinicians treat WHS by addressing the symptoms experienced by the individual.
+Some treatment methods are surgery for growth abnormalities, educational programs that can help with cognition, physical therapy for muscle building, and medication for seizures.

 Epidemiology

-The minimum birth incidence has been estimated as 1 in 50,000.
+The minimum birth incidence has been estimated at approximately 1 in 50,000.
+Several reports note that Wolf–Hirschhorn appears about twice as often in females as in males, although the cause of this imbalance remains unclear.
+Possible explanations include diagnostic bias, greater early male lethality, or under-recognition in males.
+Given the limited data available, this ratio should be interpreted with caution.

 History

 Wolf–Hirschhorn syndrome was first described in 1961 by the Austrian-born American pediatrician Kurt Hirschhorn and his colleagues.

 Thereafter, the syndrome gained worldwide attention after publications by the German geneticist Ulrich Wolf and his co-workers, specifically their articles in the German scientific magazine Humangenetik.